foreveryone1/ObsidianNotes/1 notes/10 music/Sharks eat people too.md

 of bright fluorescent lights

 Tessellated plastic squares - An unfamiliar ceiling
-Groping blindly
-Are you there
+Smother me to dull the screams
-Under an unfamiliar ceiling?
+Under an unfamiliar ceiling

 ~~A body pitifully yielding to your hands~~